Balboa 27 8.2: Design

-The Balboa 27 8.2 is a recreational keelboat, built predominantly of fiberglass, with wood trim.
-It has a masthead sloop rig, a raked stem, a plumb transom, a transom-hung rudder controlled by a tiller and a retractable swing keel.
+Designed by Lyle C. Hess the fiberglass hull has a raked stem, a plumb transom, a transom-hung rudder controlled by a tiller and a retractable swing keel.
 It displaces 4900 lb and carries 2600 lb of ballast.

 The boat has a draft of 5.50 ft with the swing keel extended and 2.42 ft with it retracted, allowing operation in shallow water or ground transportation on a trailer.

+It has a masthead sloop rig.

 The boat is fitted with a 9 hp British Petters Limited diesel engine or a small outboard motor for docking and maneuvering.
 The fresh water tank has a capacity of 21 u.s.gal and the cabin has 73 in of headroom.

-Operational history

 In a 1977 article Chuck Malseed described the boat as, "a comfortable 27' trailerable."